-The Company has granted restricted common stock and restricted stock units (collectively, "restricted stock") and performance share units as long-term incentive awards to employees and non-employee directors under the BorgWarner Inc. 2018 Stock Incentive Plan, as amended ("2018 Plan") and BorgWarner Inc. 2023 Stock Incentive Plan ("2023 Plan").
+The Company has granted restricted common stock and restricted stock units (collectively, "restricted stock") and performance share units as long-term incentive awards to employees and non-employee directors under the BorgWarner Inc. 2018 Stock Incentive Plan, as amended ("2018 Plan") and the BorgWarner Inc. 2023 Stock Incentive Plan ("2023 Plan").
 The Company's Board of Directors adopted the 2023 Plan as a replacement to the 2018 Plan in April 2023, and the Company's stockholders approved the 2023 Plan at the annual meeting of stockholders on April 26, 2023.
-The 2023 Plan authorizes the issuance of a total of 11.3 million shares and approximately 6.4 million shares were available for future issuance as of December 31, 2024.
+The 2023 Plan authorizes the issuance of a total of 11.3 million shares and approximately 9.1 million shares were available for future issuance as of December 31, 2023.

 Restricted Stock: The value of restricted stock is determined by the market value of the Company's common stock at the date of grant.
-In 2024, restricted stock in the amount of 1.2 million shares were granted to employees and less than 0.1 million shares were granted to non-employee directors.
+In 2023, restricted stock in the amount of 1.3 million shares and less than 0.1 million shares were granted to employees and non-employee directors, respectively.
 The value of the awards is recognized as compensation expense ratably over the restriction periods, generally two or three years.
-As of December 31, 2024, there was \$40 million of unrecognized compensation expense related to restricted stock that will be recognized over a weighted average period of approximately 1.7 years.
+As of December 31, 2023, there was \$42 million of unrecognized compensation expense related to restricted stock that will be recognized over a weighted average period of approximately 1.7 years.